stonith404/pocket-id/docs/docs/configuration/allowed-groups.md

 2. Click the edit (pencil) icon on the OIDC client you wish to restrict.
 3. Expand the `Allowed User Groups` section
 4. Select the Group(s) you want to allow access to this OIDC Client and save your changes.
-5. Now only users in those groups will be allowed to access that specific client.
+5. Now only users in the selected group(s) will be allowed to access that specific client.